Plumsail/helpdesk-docs/Online/Configuration Guide/Ticket and contact forms customization.rst

 Customize ticket and contact forms
 ##################################

-.. important:: `Forms Designer <https://spform.com/>`_ is included into "Yacht" and "Ocean liner" plans.
-You have to purchase it separately for "Jet boat" plan.
+.. contents:: Table of contents
+    :local:
+    :depth: 1

 In order to customize ticket and contact forms you need to install `Forms Designer <https://spform.com/>`_.
 It is available for free for HelpDesk customizations.
 Forms Designer allows to design SharePoint forms with tabs, complex tables, and accordions among other UI elements.

+.. important:: `Forms Designer <https://spform.com/>`_ is included into "Yacht" and "Ocean liner" plans.
+You have to purchase it separately for "Jet boat" plan.

 Using Forms Designer
 -------------------